 The extra 12 dB of gain range provided by the DVGA reduces the input-referred truncation noise by 12 dB and makes the data more tolerant of LSB corruption within the DSP.
-The price paid for this extension to the gain range is that the start of AGC action is 12 dB lower and that the AGC loop will be unstable if its bandwidth is set too wide.
-The latter difficulty results from the large delay of the decimation filters, DEC2 and DEC3, when one implements a large decimation factor.
-As a result, given an option, the use of 24-bit data is preferable to using the DVGA.
-Table 17 indicates which AGCA values are reasonable for various decimation factors.
+The price paid for this extension to the gain range is that the start of AGC action is 12 dB lower and that the AGC loop becomes unstable if its bandwidth is set too wide.
+The latter difficulty results from the large delay of the decimation filters, DEC2 and DEC3, when the user implements a large decimation factor.
+As a result, given the option, the use of 24-bit data is preferable to using the DVGA.
+Figure 64 indicates which AGCA values are reasonable for various decimation factors (DEC FAC).
 The white cells indicate that the (decimation factor/AGCA) combination works well; the light gray cells indicate ringing and an increase in the AGC settling time; and the dark gray cells indicate that the combination results in instability or near instability in the AGC loop.
 Setting AGCF = 1 improves the time-domain behavior at the expense of increased spectral spreading.

-Table 17.
-AGCA Limits if the DVGA Is Enabled
+Figure 64.
+AGCA Limits when DVGA is Enabled